Amanda Hamon Kunz: Kobold Press

 In 2012, Wolfgang Baur hired her as an editor for Kobold Press.
 She worked on several projects as lead developer and editor as well as designer, including the sourcebooks Deep Magic and Southlands.
 Deep Magic was subsequently awarded a Judges' Spotlight at the ENnies in 2014.
 Southlands won an ENnie in 2016 for "Best Cartography".

 Paizo Publishing

 In 2015 she was hired by Paizo as an assistant developer, and moved to Seattle and then Redmond, Washington.
 In 2016, Kunz appeared at Gencon as an Industry Insider Featured Presenter.
 By 2017, Kunz was a Development Coordinator for various Pathfinder projects and the new Starfinder game.
 Starfinder would subsequently win the 2018 Origins Award for Fan Favorite Role-Playing Game.

 Wizards of the Coast

-In December 2020, Hamon announced on her Twitter profile that she had been hired by Wizards of the Coast as a Senior Designer on Dungeons & Dragons.
+In December 2020, Hamon announced that she had been hired by Wizards of the Coast as a Senior Designer on Dungeons & Dragons.
 She is one of the authors of the sourcebook Van Richten's Guide to Ravenloft (2021).